henriarnoUG/rank-learner/README.md

 - `rankers.ipynb`: ranking methods, including the proposed **Rank-Learner**.

 ## Usage
 The code requires Python 3 and standard scientific Python packages, including PyTorch, NumPy, SciPy, and scikit-learn.
-Run the notebooks in `data/` to generate datasets, then use the demo notebooks in the root directory to train and evaluate the models.
+Run the notebooks in `data/` to generate datasets, then use the notebooks in the root directory to train and evaluate the models.